 The largest gold specimen ever discovered was called Holtermann’s Nugget, and it was found in the Star of Hope Mine in New South Wales, Australia in 1872.
 This mass of gold, quartz, and rock weighed 10,229 oz when it was pulled from the earth.
 It measured 144.8 cm by 66 cm by 10.2 cm, a massive specimen.

 About 3,000 troy ounces of gold were extracted from the specimen over time, and that was worth about AuD $7 million in modern currency.
 Once the gold was extracted, the large specimen ceased to be, but replicas of the record-setting stone exist.

 What is the Largest Gold Nugget Around Today?

 The Pepita Canaa is the largest gold nugget that exists today.
 This gold nugget has about 1,682 troy ounces of gold within it.
 Yet, a little over 10% of the nugget is stone, so the world’s largest gold nugget actually looks like a large mound of brownish-gray stone.

 Although the Pepita Canaa is still a large nugget, it’s not close to the largest gold nugget ever found.
-The Welcome Stranger was a much larger gold nugget, and it was a nugget.
+The Welcome Stranger was a much larger gold nugget and was a nugget.
 While Holtermann’s Nugget might bear the name, it was technically not a nugget.
-Thus, we can’t keep it in first place on our list.
+Thus, we can’t put it in the first place on our list.